roblav/backstopjs/README.md

 ##Step Six - Generate reference images

+Initially we have to create our base image files to compare against.

 $ grunt backstop:reference

 ##Step Seven - Run tests after making updates

+After we have made our changes to the project we can now run our tests, which will compare any changes with the original reference image files.

 $ grunt backstopjs:test

+This will tell you how many tests passed or failed.
+See example below:
+Test completed...
+0 Passed
+3 Failed

+##Step Eight - Viewing report

+$ gulp openReport